vaccovecrana/awe4lb/README.md

 ## Configuration notes

-- TCP buffer size are currently determined by the Operating System.
+- TCP buffer sizes are currently determined by the Operating System.
 - UDP buffer sizes are application specific.
 Default is 16384 bytes.

 ## Security considerations